 As a small town with limited capacity and jurisdiction and many existing partnerships, it makes sense for Carrboro to work cooperatively with a variety of partners to pursue Carrboro's Climate Action goals.
 In some cases, it may be possible to emphasize these goals through existing partnerships, and in other cases, it could make sense to create a new partnership.
-As a small local government, collaborating with other local public sector partners has particular appeal.
+Collaborating with other local public sector partners has particular appeal.
 Examples of opportunities through both existing and new partnerships are discussed below and elsewhere in this report and summarized in the table.

 Developing a partnership for improved energy efficiency of buildings is a special challenge.
 Carrboro and Chapel Hill, with support from federal stimulus funding and the Southeast Energy Efficiency Alliance, put considerable effort towards creating an energy efficiency alliance between 2010 and 2013 that has not come to fruition.
-Progress on this in the absence of clear interest and initiative from utility providers and funding support may be difficult.
+Progress on this in the absence of clear interest and initiative from utility providers and partners may be difficult.
 In the short term, less ambitious efforts such as focusing on commercial and municipal buildings and focusing on other recommendations provided in this plan may be preferable to attempting to create an alliance.
 Local staff working on sustainability initiatives have recently begun to more specifically explore collaborative possibilities; it's likely some new recommendation(s) will emerge.

-las alsas satetis a Existing and your newtonesting acted attended incompany building account Implementation Existing and new partnerships could support improved building energy Opportunities efficiency, transportation, renewable energy, community scale composting, and environmental community goals.
+Implementation Opportunities Existing and new partnerships could support improved building energy efficiency, transportation, renewable energy, community scale composting, and environmental community goals.
 Examples of existing partnerships include Chapel Hill Transit/Partners Committee, OWASA, Chapel Hill-Carrboro City Schools, Orange County Solid Waste/Solid Waste Advisory Group, GoTriangle, Durham/Chapel Hill/Carrboro Metropolitan Planning Organization.
 Examples of new partnership opportunities include: creating a building energy efficiency alliance; expanding car/bike/ride sharing and transit services; partnership at the nexus of water supply and wastewater/energy; stormwater utility across municipal boundaries; county/regional scale sustainability partnership (either general or more focused, e.g., on public buildings and/or renewable energy installations); downtown geothermal partnership.
-Implementation Attempt through WISE program to create Regional Energy Alliance was Challenges unsuccessful and indicates general challenges in working in buildings sector Unclear as to interest from others in partnering Town has limited capacity to investigate and work with local partners to pursue these programs on its own.
-New funding may be needed in some cases Resources Needed Staffing and funding (human and material) Anticipated Cost Cost of additional staffing/contracting to coordinate Leadership Board of Aldermen; staff managers; staff Partners (selected) Chapel Hill-Carrboro City Schools, UNC Sustainability Program, Orange County Solid Waste Program, Chapel Hill Sustainability Committee, OWASA, NC Botanical Gardens Fit with Items Many of the other recommendations depending on details Time Frame Exploration can begin immediately.
+Implementation Challenges Attempt through WISE program to create Regional Energy Alliance was unsuccessful and indicates general challenges in working in buildings sector Unclear as to interest from others in partnering Town has limited capacity to investigate and work with local partners to pursue these programs on its own.
+New funding may be needed in some cases Resources Needed (human and material) Staffing and funding Anticipated Cost Cost of additional staffing/contracting to coordinate

+Leadership Board of Aldermen; staff managers; staff Partners (selected) Chapel Hill-Carrboro City Schools, UNC Sustainability Program, Orange County Solid Waste Program, Chapel Hill Sustainability Committee, OWASA, NC Botanical Gardens Fit with Items Many of the other recommendations depending on details Time Frame Exploration can begin immediately.
 Some partnerships will take longer to develop.
-Next Step(s) Staff and Board of Aldermen to consider in development of FY 2016/17 budget cycle and community champions to self-identify Evaluation Criteria Track adoption of efficiency measures incentivized by programs facilitated/supported by the Town.
+Next Step(s) Staff and Board of Aldermen to consider in operating budget development and community champions to self-identify Evaluation Criteria Track adoption of efficiency measures incentivized by programs facilitated/supported by the Town.